Perfect Pairings & Recipes for

 Strength of Association Between Flavours

-Our analysis shows that the flavour of lavender is strongly associated with the flavour of clove.
-This suggests we should look for ingredients with a clove-like flavour, such as clove, when pairing with the linalool aromas of lavender.
+Our analysis shows that the flavour of lavender is strongly associated with the flavour of molasses.
+This suggests we should look for ingredients with a molasses flavour, such as muscovado sugar, when pairing with the linalool accents of lavender.

-The recipes below provide inspiration for pairing lavender with clove.
+The recipe below provides inspiration for pairing lavender with muscovado sugar.

 Harmonious Flavours Of Lavender

-Just as our statistical analysis showed that lavender and clove-like flavour accents are often combined, we can identify the full profile of flavours that harmonise with each of the notes present in lavender.
-Similarly, the camphor notes of lavender frequently pair with lamby and fatty accents.
+Just as our statistical analysis showed that lavender and molasses flavour notes frequently pair together, we can identify the full profile of flavours that harmonise with each of the flavours present in lavender.
+For instance, the blossom accents of lavender are strongly associated with milky and fennel notes.

-The aroma notes associated with the various aroma notes of lavender can be seen highlighted in the pink bars below.
+The aroma notes complementary to the various aroma notes of lavender can be seen highlighted in the pink bars below.

 Flavour Profile Of Lavender And Its Complementary Flavour Notes